Winonaa27/winona/README.md

 # winona
-Mid Exam - create a website using docker
+Mid Exam Distributed and Parallel System - create a project to handle both Backend and Frontend of a web application.